NovationScripts/GetEthTop/README.md

 Players cannot make a repeat deposit sooner than two hours after their previous deposit.

-The waiting time decreases by one second for each referral who completes the first level, until it reaches zero.
+Fixed waiting time of 10 hours for the next step.

 **Fund Redistribution:**